sulix-linux/unibuild/doc/target.rst

 =================

-Target functions must be within **target/** directory in source code. for adding automaticaly detecting target you should edit **modules/autotarget** file.
+Target functions must be within **target/** directory in source code.
+For adding automaticaly detecting target you should edit **modules/autotarget** file.

 Target functions override unibuild files functions so you don't have to define unibuild function or variable in target file.
 We need two functions. **_create_metadata** and **_package**.
 You can create helper functions.
 Target functions run in **$PKGDIR**.